 To qualify for the A.S. degree in Computer Science, students must complete a minimum of 65 credit hours as prescribed and attain a grade point average of 2.0 ("C" average).
-A grade of ÒCÓ or better is required for all courses applied towards the degree.
+A grade of "Câ€ù or better is required for all courses applied towards the degree.

 Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
-CSCI 111 - Computer Science I FNMT 118 prerequisite or placement in MATH 161 or higher 4 credits Tech Comp MATH 163 - Discrete Mathematics MATH 161 with a grade of "C" or better, or placement in MATH 162 or higher 4 credits Mathematics MATH 171 - Calculus I MATH 162 or higher with a grade of "C" or better, or placement in MATH 171 or higher 4 credits ENGL 101 - English Composition 3 credits ENGL 101 ENGL 115 - Public Speaking ENGL 101, which may be taken concurrently 3 credits Humanities
+CSCI 111 - Computer Science I FNMT 118 or higher (or MATH 161 placement) 4 credits Technological Competency MATH 163 - Discrete Mathematics MATH 161 with a grade of "C" or better, or placement in MATH 162 or higher 4 credits Quantitative Reasoning MATH 171 - Calculus I MATH 162 or higher with a grade of "C" or better, or placement in MATH 171 or higher 4 credits ENGL 101 - English Composition 3 credits Writing/Research/Info Lit 1 ENGL 115 - Public Speaking ENGL 101, which may be taken concurrently 3 credits Oral Communication/Creative Expression

 Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
-CSCI 112 - Computer Science II CSCI 111 with a grade of "C" or better 4 credits Tech Comp CIS 205 - Database Management Systems CSCI 112, which may be taken concurrently, or CIS 103 or CSCI 120 4 credits MATH 172 - Calculus II MATH 171 or higher with a grade of "C" or better, or placement in MATH 172 or higher 4 credits ENGL 102 - The Research Paper ENGL 101 with a grade of "C" or better 3 credits ENGL 102, Info Lit
+CSCI 112 - Computer Science II CSCI 111 with a grade of "C" or better 4 credits Technological Competency CIS 205 - Database Management Systems CSCI 112, which may be taken concurrently, or CIS 103 or CSCI 118 4 credits MATH 172 - Calculus II MATH 171 or higher with a grade of "C" or better, or placement in MATH 172 or higher 4 credits ENGL 102 - The Research Paper ENGL 101 with a grade of "C" or better 3 credits Writing/Research/Info Lit 2

-Course Number and Name Prerequisites and Corequisites Credits Req.
-CSCI 211 - Data Structures and Algorithms CSCI 112 with a grade of "C" or better 4 credits PHYS 140 - Mechanics, Heat and Sound MATH 171 or higher 5 credits Natural Sciences CSCI 218 - Statistics for Computing and Data Science MATH 161 with a grade of "C" or better (or higher placement) and either CSCI 111 with a grade of "C" or better or CSCI 120 with a grade of "C" or better 4 credits HUM 101 - Cultural Traditions or HIST 121 - Global History I or HIST 122 - Global History II or World Language 3 credits

 Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
+CSCI 211 - Data Structures and Algorithms CSCI 112 with a grade of "C" or better 4 credits

+PHYS 140 - Mechanics, Heat and Sound MATH 171 or higher 5 credits Scientific Reasoning CSCI 218 - Statistics for Computing and Data Science MATH 161 with a grade of "C" or better (or higher placement) and either CSCI 111 with a grade of "C" or better or CSCI 118 with a grade of "C" or better 4 credits HUM 101 - Cultural Traditions: Ancient to the 13th Century or HIST 121 - World History: The Distant Past or HIST 122 - World History: The Recent Past or World Language 3 credits

-CSCI 213 - Computer Organization CSCI 111 with a grade of "C" or better and MATH 163 which may be taken concurrently 4 credits PHYS 241 - Electricity, Magnetism and Light PHYS 140 and MATH 172 5 credits SOC 101 - Introduction to Sociology HIST 121 - Global History I or HIST 122 - Global History II 3 credits Social Sciences Interpretive Studies American/Global Diversity Writing Intensive Directed Elective (see list below) 4 credits
+Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
+CSCI 213 - Computer Organization CSCI 111 with a grade of "C" or better and MATH 163 which may be taken concurrently 4 credits PHYS 241 - Electricity, Magnetism and Light PHYS 140 and MATH 172 5 credits SOC 101 - Introduction to Sociology HIST 121 - World History: The Distant Past or HIST 122 - World History: The Recent Past 3 credits Cultural Analysis and Interpretation Directed Elective (see list below) 4 credits